PrEP Questions

 Before your visit:

-1. Do some research on PrEP so you feel more comfortable asking and about it.
+1. Do some research on PrEP so you feel more comfortable asking about it

-3. Make a list of why you want to start PrEP (this might include feelings, concerns and more details about your sexual history).
+3. Make a list of why you want to start PrEP (might include feelings, concerns and more details about your sexual history)

 At your visit:

-3. Be honest.
-It can be hard to talk about sexual health with your doctor, but the more information your provider has the better they can support you in your HIV prevention efforts!
+3. Be honest – it can be hard to talk about sexual health with your doctor, but the more information they have, the better they can support you in your HIV prevention efforts

 Do I need insurance?